jeff-monteiro/jeff-monteiro/README.md

 <br><a><img align="right" width="150" height="150" src="./assets/computerOn.webp"></a>
 **Technologies:**

-  Lovely about technology, collaborating to solve problems and improve people's lives through technology, student of the Javacript and their stack. :rocket:
+  Lovely about technology, collaborating to solve problems and improve people's lives through technology, student of the Java and their stack. :rocket:

 <div style="display: inline_block"><br>